Beeswax can help the skin attract and retain moisture and is often used in skin care products and cosmetics.

 - soothing certain skin conditions

-If you decide to skip the DIY route and purchase products that contain beeswax, opt for ones that contain ingredients that are as natural as possible.
+If you decide to skip the DIY route and purchase products that contain beeswax, you may want to opt for ones that contain ingredients that are as natural as possible, especially if you have sensitive skin.